ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_release_without_branches.rst

-2. Wait until the new version is published on the collection's `Ansible Galaxy <https://galaxy.ansible.com/>`_ page (it will appear in a list of tarballs available to download).
+2. Wait until the new version is published on the collection's `Ansible Galaxy <https://galaxy.ansible.com/>`_ page.
+It will appear in a list of tarballs available to download.

 3. Update the version in the ``galaxy.yml`` file to the next **expected** version.
 Add, commit, and push to the ``upstream``'s default branch.